 There is a Zaanse Schans card available for purchase (€15, children 4-17 €10) which offers entry into the Zaanse museum, Zaan Time Museum, the Weaver's House and Coopery.
 You can choose 1 free windmill visit as well.
 It may save you a few euros if you are planning to visit a number of museums and a windmill.

 Windmill Cruises Zaanse Schans (Kalverringdijk 21A) are available with departures every 30 minutes between 1100 and 1630.
 A cruise in a glass-topped boat takes 45 minutes and costs €13.50 (children 4-12 €7).
 Book in advance here

 It is well worth getting out of Amsterdam to have a look around Zaanse Schans, a picture postcard version of a traditional Dutch village in a water and country setting.

-Alternatively, Connexxion's Industrial Heritage bus line (391) runs from the Oost (east) bus station at Amsterdam Central to Zaandam and the Zaanse Schans windmills.
-The trip takes about 40 minutes and a single costs €5.
+Bus: Connexxion's Industrial Heritage bus line (391) runs from the bus station (IJ-side) at Amsterdam Central to Zaandam and the Zaanse Schans windmills.
+It runs up to 4x hourly and the trip takes about 40 minutes.
+A single costs €5.